jasonsbarr/functional/docs/concurrency/Task.md

 The static `withAll` method returns an array of Tasks when all have finished, and the static `withAny` method returns the first of a list of Tasks to finish.

 The `run` method returns a TaskExecution object which is not handled directly, but has `promise` and `future` methods that will let you convert the Task to either a Promise or a Future.
+You can `await` calling `Task#run` if you convert it to either a Promise or a Future.